The Long Walk (2025 film)

-The Long Walk is a 2025 American dystopian survival thriller film directed and produced by Francis Lawrence from a screenplay by JT Mollner.
-It is based on the 1979 novel of the same name by Stephen King (under his pseudonym Richard Bachman).
-The film stars Cooper Hoffman, David Jonsson, Garrett Wareing, Tut Nyuot, Charlie Plummer, Ben Wang, Roman Griffin Davis, Josh Hamilton, Judy Greer, and Mark Hamill.
+The Long Walk is a 2025 American dystopian horror thriller film directed by Francis Lawrence and written by JT Mollner.
+It is based on the 1979 novel by Stephen King.
+The film stars Cooper Hoffman, David Jonsson, Garrett Wareing, Tut Nyuot, Joshua Odjick, Charlie Plummer, Ben Wang, Roman Griffin Davis, Josh Hamilton, Judy Greer, and Mark Hamill.

-Set in a dystopian 1970s, the film follows fifty boys in an annually televised competitive walking marathon, meant to inspire viewers.
+Set in a dystopian 1970s style America, the film follows fifty boys in an annually televised competitive walking contest, meant to inspire viewers.
 Each boy must maintain a pace of 3 mph of nonstop walking for days, and failure to do so after three warnings results in death.
 The boy who lasts the longest wins a large cash prize and the fulfilment of one wish of his choice.

 The Long Walk was released in the United States by Lionsgate on September 12, 2025.
-The film received positive reviews from critics and has grossed $62 million worldwide on a budget of $20 million.
+The film received positive reviews from critics and grossed $63 million on a budget of $20 million.

 Plot

-In an alternate 20th century, the United States is a totalitarian military regime following a devastating war.
+In an alternate 20th century, the United States is a totalitarian military regime following a devastating civil war.
 The regime has established an annual event, the "Long Walk", which aims to inspire patriotism and work ethic among the destitute, as the country is in the grips of a severe economic depression.
 Fifty teenage boys, one from each state, are chosen randomly, given water and rations, and must walk hundreds of miles nonstop while escorted by armed soldiers who also broadcast the event.
-Those who fall below 3 mph or stop walking receive up to three warnings before being executed.
+Those who fall below 3 miles per hour or stop walking receive up to three warnings before being executed.
 The Walk ends when there is only one survivor remaining, who receives a large cash prize and can have one wish fulfilled.
 Although the sign-up is technically voluntary, nearly all eligible young men do so every year in the hope of improving their families' lives.

-Raymond "Ray" Garraty, the year's participant from Maine, is driven to the starting line near the Maine-Canada border by his mother Ginnie, who begs him to back out, even though the deadline to do so has already passed.
+Ray Garraty, the year's participant from Maine, is driven to the starting line near the Canada–United States border by his mother Ginnie, who begs him to back out, even though the deadline to do so has already passed.
 Ray refuses and meets the other participants, including Peter "Pete" McVries, Billy Stebbins, Arthur "Art" Baker, Collie Parker, Gary Barkovitch, Hank Olson, and Richard Harkness.
 The Major, a mysterious official who oversees the regime's death squads, starts the Walk and greets the boys from time to time as they proceed southward.

 During the first day, Ray gets to know the other walkers and forms a bond with Pete.
-A boy named Curley is the first to be killed after he develops a charley horse in his leg.
+A boy named Curly is the first to be killed after he develops a charley horse in his leg.
 Barkovitch is shunned by the group for provoking another walker named Rank Sanders into attacking him, resulting in Rank's execution.